 Looking to paint a room in your house but not sure how much paint to buy?
 Find out how much paint you need using our guide.

-Follow the instructions below.
+Follow the instructions below to calculate how much paint you’ll need.
 To help, we’ve added an example: A room that is 10 x 15 feet with an 8-foot ceiling.
 The room has two doors and two windows.

 - Measure the total distance (perimeter) around the room.
 (10 ft. + 15 ft.) x 2 = 50 ft.